domingoclub/website/content/2021-03-23-domingo-club/2021-03-18-about/_index.md

 Domingo Club is an initiative by [Maud Bausier](https://maudbausier.com/) and [Antoine Jaunard](https://antoine.studio/), a duo of Belgian designers with complementary forces, freshly settled in Barcelona, Spain.

 We make fermented [food](food.html), open-source [tools](tools.html) and explore collaboration with natural processes to promote understanding, transparency, resilience and equity in our global food system.
 Big changes come from everyday habits, join us in the club and let's make our Sunday more impactful.

+Visit our [contact](contact.html) page to get in touch with us.

 !!! notes "What's in the making?"
     Want to know what we are doing now?
 Visit our [now](now.html) page.